tobiasdemendonca/terraform-provider-maas/DEVELOPMENT.md

 ## Testing
 Tests are written as advised in the [Terraform docs](https://developer.hashicorp.com/terraform/plugin/sdkv2/testing).
 They are split into unit tests and acceptance tests, with the latter creating real resources in the MAAS environment.
 Therefore, you will need to ensure MAAS is running locally for these tests to pass.

-To run all the tests:
+To run the tests:
 1. Ensure MAAS_API_KEY and MAAS_API_URL environment variables are set (see [Running the local provider](#running-the-local-provider)).

-2. To run tests:
+2. Run the tests:
     - Run the unit tests:
         ```bash
         make test